ACADEMIC

 Homework

-Homework consists of vocabulary learning, translation of passages from Latin to English, grammar revision exercises, reading comprehension and research tasks on Roman civilisation.
+Homework consists of vocabulary learning, translation of passages from Latin to English, grammar revision exercises, reading comprehension and research/presentation/essay tasks on the Ancient Greek and Roman history and culture studied.
 Homework is set once per week, on Google Classroom.

 Assessment

-There are three assessments in Year 7.
-A translation, grammar and vocabulary test on Stages 1-4 in the Autumn term, a translation, grammar and vocabulary test on Stages 5-8 in the Spring term, and a translation, grammar and vocabulary end of year examination on Stages 1-12 in the Summer term.
+There are three assessments in Year 8.
+A grammar and vocabulary test on Stages 13-15 in the Autumn term, a translation and vocabulary test on Stages 16-18 in the Spring term, and the end of year examination in the Summer term, following the WJEC Level 1 Latin format.
 Vocabulary knowledge will be tested regularly.
-Pupils will also deliver presentations on chosen topics of Roman life.

 Digital usage in this subject